jonnor/agree/README.md

-# Agree: Introspectable Contracts programming for JavaScript/CoffeeScript
+# Agree: Contract programming for JavaScript

-Agree is a library for implementing
-[Design by contract](http://en.wikipedia.org/wiki/Design_by_contract) in JavaScript, including `preconditions`, `postconditions` and `class invariants`.
+Agree is a library for implementing Contract Programming / [Design by contract](http://en.wikipedia.org/wiki/Design_by_contract) in JavaScript, including `preconditions`, `postconditions` and `class invariants`.